 We don't know of a single food retailer in the U.S. that doesn't sell products containing GMOs.
 Along with other retailers, food manufacturers, and consumers, Down to Earth is essentially a victim of the biotechnology industry.
 Without mandatory labeling it is difficult to know with any certainty which products contain GMO ingredients.
 Down to Earth is opposed to the development of products containing GMOs.
 Unfortunately, the biotech industry has forced its products upon us with inadequate testing and—due to lax government oversight—without any requirement for labeling.
 As a result, it is not possible for us to identify which products may or may not contain GMOs.
 Therefore, regrettably, as with all grocers and natural foods stores, we may sell some products that may contain GMOs.
 (NOTE: Down to Earth does not sell single-ingredient GMO foods including papaya, corn, soy, canola or sugar produced from GMO sugar beets.
 In our Deli, we use only organic corn and tofu made with organic soybeans.)

-- Avoid purchasing any new food products that may contain GMOs
+- Avoid purchasing any new food products with major ingredients that may contain GMOs

 - Actively support organic and sustainable farming methods

-- Advocate for the consumer’s “right-to- know,” including labeling of products that contain GMOs
+- Support customer’s “right-to- know,” including labeling of products that contain GMOs

 - Educate and communicate about the economic, social, health, and environmental impacts of GMOs